VBayesLab/VBLabDocs/Built-in-Datasets.md

 {: .no_toc }

 The Oxford-Man Institute's "realised library" contains *daily* non-parametric measures of how volatility financial assets or indexes were in the past.

+For more information or to download the dataset, please visit the [dataset website](https://realized.oxford-man.ox.ac.uk/).

 ### Available Assets and realized measures of volatility
 {: .no_toc }